farah-maria/LeabharMaith/README.md

 As mentioned above in the 'Scope' section, email validation also has yet to be implemented.
 <br>

-* To implement: A subscription service for all 6-8 books per quarter at 10% off the full cost.
+* To implement: a subscription service for all 6-8 books per quarter at 10% off the full cost.
 <br>

 * To implement: email validation messages for successful purchases sent to the customer.